lutencjusz/sterownik_podlewania/ESPSterrownikRESTFul/README.md

 l=nil; k=nil; v=nil; s=nil
 collectgarbage()
 ```
-### Loading modules and setting pre-values ​​of variables
+### Loading modules and setting pre-values of variables

 Then it reads the settings file `ustawieniaZ.json`, writes to the object` u` and assigns the object to variables.
 Another function `do_next` is responsible for the course of the boot process and is divided into three major groups: